 The emergence of eCommerce has also played a role in changing distribution channels, as manufacturers find that they don’t have the skillset to underwrite hundreds or thousands of prospective B2B customers, who can produce tens of thousands of invoices.
 Incidentally, many B2C companies have a B2B customer segment, and could better serve and grow that business by offering invoices and terms at checkout.

 A key to accelerating commerce is getting customers to pay on time.
 As Spear told Webster, sellers may mull the advantages of tapping funding sources other than their own working capital, opting to get paid within a day or two of submitting an invoice (through offerings of firms like his) rather than the stated 30- or 45-day terms.

-You can read the full article and download the playbook on PYMNTS.com.
+You can read the full article on PYMNTS.com.